-Gold Standard 100% Whey was introduced by parent company Glanbia as a dietary aide in 1986 and doesn’t appear to contain artificial ingredients.
-Optimum Nutrition Gold Standard 100% Whey is available to purchase at local health stores, larger retailers such as Costco, and on the official website.
+Gold Standard, 100% Whey, was introduced by parent company Glanbia as a dietary aide in 1986 and didn’t appear to contain artificial ingredients.
+Optimum Nutrition Gold Standard 100% Whey is available to purchase at local health stores, larger retailers such as Costco, and the official website.
 We like that we found some favorable customer comments and its affordability, but read on…

 Scroll below for one of the best products we’ve seen over the last year.

 The first consideration is that Gold Standard 100% Whey is not 100% Whey, as seen on the Supplement Facts label: